matheus-cosentino/NovaVir/README.md

    # - 'medaka_raven'  #correction to ONP raven assembly
 ```

 The same process can be made to use the raven assemby software and medaka correction, also available.
-Nevertheless, is worth mentioning that overall contig assembly within ONP reads overall generate very low number of reads.
+Nevertheless, is worth mentioning that overall contig assembly within ONP reads overall generate very low number of contigs.

 # Contributing